marcoalopez/GrainSizeTools/DOCS/getting_started.md

 ### Describing the dataset

-First we are going to generate descriptive statistics to characterize the grain size population.
-For this, we use the GST function ```summarize``` and pass as input the population of diameters:
+To describe the properties of the grain size population we use the function ```summarize``` and pass as input the population of diameters:

 ```python